ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 FloatOrNumber.
-: The "FloatOrNumber" term in this specification is the type of a claim that is either a CBOR postivie integer, negative integer or floating point number.
+: The "FloatOrNumber" term in this specification is the type of a claim that is either a CBOR positive integer, negative integer or floating point number.

 Attestation Key Material (AKM).